Swastika Defaces Duke University Mural Honoring Synagogue Shooting Victims

 "That such a craven and cowardly act of vandalism — a desecration of a memorial to individuals who were killed because they were Jewish and practicing their faith — should happen anywhere is extremely distressing.
 That it should occur in such a visible, public location at Duke should be a matter of grave concern to us all," he wrote.

-In addition, he said increased security will continue to be provided at the university's Jewish student center and security cameras will be installed near the vandalized bridge, "which has unfortunately become a focus of attention for those who seek to promote hatred and intimidation."
+In addition, he said that increased security will continue to be provided at the university's Jewish student center and that cameras will be installed near the vandalized bridge, "which has unfortunately become a focus of attention for those who seek to promote hatred and intimidation."

-The East Campus Bridge has been described by the student newspaper, the Duke Chronicle, as a "free expression bridge."
+The East Campus Bridge has been described by the student newspaper, The Chronicle, as a "free expression bridge."

+The defaced mural had replaced the yellow star in the Pittsburgh Steelers' emblem with the Star of David.

 In September, a mural that read "Latin Heritage Month" in colorful block letters was scribbled over with black graffiti.

 The Chronicle reported that by 1 a.m.
-Monday morning the red swastika had been covered by a black trash bag.
+Monday, the red swastika had been covered by a black trash bag.

 However, that was after a photo was taken of the Nazi symbol.